grandzero/clever-wallet/README.md

 - Thanks to the Starknet and StarknetKit teams for their fantastic tools and documentation.
 - Special thanks to OpenAI for providing the powerful GPT models that drive our AI assistant.
+- Kudos to Vercel for their excellent hosting and deployment platform.

 ---